stevesydney/fasterandworse/posts/our-users-are-demanding-simplicity.md

 In the documentary _Objectified_,  Dan Formosa of NY product design agency Smart Design manages to sum it up brilliantly:

-"if we understand what the extremes are, the middle will take care of itself"
+> "if we understand what the extremes are, the middle will take care of itself"

 It's become harder for us to test our websites in a set of conditions that best represents our users.
 So we need to focus on the extremes.
-When we can make something beautiful that works on netbook as well as it works on a mac pro, we've done it right.
+When we can make something beautiful that works on netbook as well as it works on a Mac Pro, we've done it right.